bukka/php-crypto/docs/cipher.md

 It can throw `CipherException` with code

-- `CipherException::UPDATE_FAILED` - updating of decription failed
+- `CipherException::UPDATE_FAILED` - updating of decryption failed
 - `CipherException::INPUT_DATA_LENGTH_HIGH` - if the data length exceed C INT_MAX
 - `CipherException::UPDATE_DECRYPT_FORBIDDEN` - cipher has not been initialized for decryption